 Ledger vs. Trezor: Open-source

 There is one element of Ledger that tends to be missed.
 The entire hardware wallet infrastructure isn’t as closed-source as many think.
-Instead, Ledger’s firmware is relatively open-source, along with the supporting apps.
+Instead, Ledger’s firmware and supporting apps are relatively open-source.

 This way, the code can be reviewed by developers.
 However, the Secure Elements chip and the proprietary BOLOS software are closed source — an aspect that has previously raised transparency concerns.